 Principal findings

-We found that a multivariable main effects logistic regression model based on some easily identifiable clinical conditions, gender, and BMI was better at predicting PJI within 90 days after THA than models based on either ASA class or the Charlson, Elixhauser or Rx Risk V comorbidity indices.
-This model also performed better than the established comorbidity measures in terms of AUC, Negelkerke’s R2 and calibration.
+We found that a reduced prediction model based on some easily identifiable clinical conditions, gender, and BMI was better at predicting PJI within 90 days after THA than models based on either ASA class or the Charlson, Elixhauser or Rx Risk V comorbidity indices.
+This model performed better than the established comorbidity measures in terms of AUC, Negelkerke’s R2 and calibration.

 Clinical usage

 Since the prediction model was based on easily accessible information it can be translated into a simple formula p=1/(1+e-α-βX) where p is the estimated probability, α and β=β1,β2,…,βk are the estimated intercept and coefficients (Tab.
 6) and X=X1,X2,…,Xk are corresponding patient characteristics.
-For example, a 60 year old female with normal BMI, primary osteoarthritis and no co-morbidities would have a probability of 0.7 %, a 85 year old male with overweight, secondary osteoarthritis, psoriasis, dementia (CNS disease) and ASA class III would have a probability of 15.1 % for PJI within 90 days.
-Note, however, that observed proportions above 10 % were rare.
-Predicted probabilities above this limit are therefore subject to extrapolation.
+For example, a 60-year-old female with normal BMI, primary osteoarthritis without co-morbidities would have a probability of 0.7 % of suffering from a PJI within 90 days, whereas an 85-year-old male with overweight, secondary osteoarthritis, psoriasis, dementia and ASA class III would have a probability of 15.1 %.
+Note, however, that observed proportions above 10 % were rare, and predicted probabilities above this limit are therefore subject to extrapolation.

 Model predictors

-The predictors in our models were chosen based on a combination of clinical and analytical reasons.
-The predictors should therefore not be interpreted as having direct causal effects on the outcome.
-The majority of the identified predictor variables are, however, associated with the risk of developing PJI in previously developed prediction models and within the setting of observational studies, which is supportive of our own models.
+The predictors in our models were chosen based on a combination of clinical and analytical reasons, but they should not be interpreted as having direct causal effects on the outcome PJI.
+The majority of the identified predictor variables are, however, associated with the risk of developing PJI in previously developed prediction models and within the setting of observational studies, which is supportive of our own model.

-Patients with primary osteoarthritis seem less prone to developing PJI than patients receiving THA for other reasons, and in agreement with previous observational data we found that both AVN and secondary osteoarthritis conferred a nearly two-fold increased risk of PJI in our prediction models.37,38 Rheumatoid arthritis as the diagnosis underlying THA surgery is pointed out as a risk factor for PJI,9,22 and this predictor variable was statistically significance in our model of PJI within two years.
+Patients with primary osteoarthritis seem less prone to developing PJI than patients receiving THA for other reasons, and in agreement with previous observational data we found that both AVN and secondary osteoarthritis conferred a nearly two-fold increased risk of PJI in our prediction models.37,38 Rheumatoid arthritis as the diagnosis underlying THA surgery is pointed out as a risk factor for PJI,9,22 and this predictor variable was also associated with a more than doubled risk of PJI in our model.

-Obesity is associated with an increase in the risk of reoperations or adverse events after THA39 and with the risk of developing surgical site infections or PJI after total hip or knee arthroplasty.6,10,12,40 Obesity is identified as a risk factor for PJI in a risk calculator derived on two independent US institutional cohorts, which agrees with our identification of obesity as a predictor variable in both models.41 In accordance with observational studies10 we found the presence of CNS diseases to be a predictor of PJI within two years, and our rather broad category encompasses both cerebrovascular disease, dementia, hemiplegia, and Parkinson’s disease which were all associated with a risk increase in the cited study.
+Obesity is associated with an increased risk of reoperations or adverse events after THA39 and with an increased risk of developing surgical site infections or PJI after total hip or knee arthroplasty.6,10,12,40 Obesity is identified as a risk factor for PJI in a risk calculator derived on two independent US institutional cohorts, which agrees with our identification of obesity as a predictor variable in both models.41 In accordance with observational studies10 we found the presence of CNS diseases to be a predictor of PJI, and our broad definition of CNS diseases encompasses both cerebrovascular disease, dementia, hemiplegia, and Parkinson’s disease, most of which were associated with a risk increase in the cited study.